santosjorge/cufflinks/README.md

 ### v0.11.0

-** Note: ** This version requires ta-lib to be installed separately.

-	brew install ta-lib

 * `QuantFigure` is a new class that will generate a graph object with persistence.
 Parameters can be added/modified at any given point.